Spooks series 10: Critical reception

-Adam Sweeting of The Arts Desk however, said that the tenth series "hadn't been the finest of seasons, partly because the death of Richard Armitage's Lucas North at the end of Series 9 left a void which was never successfully filled.
-Lara Pulver never seemed comfortable as Erin Watts, Section D's new head, because she looked as if she'd been seconded from a modelling agency, while promoting Dimitri (Max Brown) up the batting order merely allowed him to become more faceless by the hour".
+Adam Sweeting of The Arts Desk however, said that the tenth series "hadn't been the finest, partly because the death of Richard Armitage's Lucas North at the end of Series nine" left an unfilled "void".
+He suggested that "Lara Pulver never seemed comfortable as Erin Watts, Section D's new head, because she looked as if she'd been seconded from a modelling agency, while promoting Dimitri …merely allowed him to become more faceless by the hour".
 Andrew Pettie of The Daily Telegraph believed that Spooks is looking "tattered and tired", with a plot that is "about as up-to-date as the Berlin Wall".
 Pettie was also critical of the "motion analysis filter", a series-adopted technique for matching people by the way they walk.
 Pettie "The rare moments of intrigue were dredged from Harry's past affair with a Russian double agent.
 There will no doubt be more double-dealing to come.
 But in recent years the most enjoyable bits of Spooks have also been the least plausible, as the scriptwriters really let their hair down and do something silly", he rated the premiere episode two out of five.
 Tom Sutcliff of The Independent also rated the premiere episode two out of five, stating "Spooks isn't even true to its own account of the world, let alone the one the rest of us inhabit.
 At one moment, a senior Russian minister was described as virtually unfollowable because of his wily knowledge of tradecraft.
 At the next, one of Harry's boys was sauntering past the boot of his car to clip on a tracker, in full view of the target and his security men".

 Home video release

-The tenth series of Spooks was first released on DVD on 28 November 2011 in the United Kingdom (Region 2), and was later released in the United States (Region 1) on 6 March 2012.
-It will be released in Australia (Region 4) on 4 April 2012.
-The box set includes all six episodes of the final series on three discs, with two of the episodes containing optional audio commentaries from the show's writers and directors.
-Other special features include two featurettes; Spooks' Top 10 Moments, which comprises cast and crew members picking their favourite Spooks scenes, and Harry's Game, which features interviews concerning the story arc of the tenth series.
+The tenth series was first released on DVD on 28 November 2011 in the United Kingdom (Region 2), and was later released in the United States (Region 1) on 6 March 2012, and in Australia (Region 4) on 4 April 2012.
+The box set includes all six episodes on three discs, with two of them containing optional audio commentaries from the writers and directors.
+Other special features include two featurettes; Spooks' Top 10 Moments, which comprise cast and crew members picking their favourite Spooks scenes, and Harry's Game, which features interviews concerning the story arc of the tenth series.
 It was released with a "15" British Board of Film Classification (BBFC) certificate (unsuitable for viewers under the age of 15 years).